Brad Paisley: Relationships

-Hobbies and other interests
+Other activities and interests

 Paisley is an active Freemason, a member of Hiram Lodge #7 in Franklin, Tennessee.
 Paisley is a member of the Southern Jurisdiction of the Scottish Rite of Freemasonry, and a Noble of the AAONMS, also known as Shriners.
 He was accompanied by his father, Doug Paisley (33º), for the ceremony on October 28, 2006, and has done a number of recordings supporting the virtues of Freemasonry and DeMolay International.
 Paisley has described himself as a Christian.

 Paisley is a fan of the Cleveland Browns and the Los Angeles Dodgers.
 Paisley sang the national anthem at Dodger Stadium before Game 2 of the 2017 World Series between the Dodgers and the Houston Astros, before Game 3 of the 2018 World Series between the Dodgers and the Boston Red Sox, before Game 1 of the 2024 World Series between the Dodgers and the New York Yankees, and before Game 3 of the 2025 World Series between the Dodgers and the Toronto Blue Jays, all of which went to extra innings, including two of them that lasted 18 innings, the longest in World Series history.
 Paisley also sang the national anthem before a Browns game during the 1999 season, and stated in an interview with ESPN his dream job would be to play football for them.
 He invited former Browns quarterback Brady Quinn to a concert at the Blossom Music Center in 2008.
 Paisley is a fan of West Virginia athletics and has appeared as a celebrity guest picker on College GameDay.

 In late 2009, Variety announced that Paisley was the executive producer of a new hour-long scripted drama series called Nashville that would air on The CW network.
 It was written by Neal Dodson and Matt Bomer, with Zachary Quinto as another executive producer and Mark Schwahn as director.
 The pilot was not picked up for a series, and it is not the same as the show of the same name that premiered in 2012 and featured two cameo appearances from Paisley and a recurring role for his wife Kimberly Williams.